archphile/thepenguin/content/blog/2017-10-03-how-to-split-album-flac-to-separate-flac-files.md

 tags = ["linux audio", "cue", "shntool"]
 +++

-Let's assume that you have a music album in one flac file and you want to split it so that each song is a separate flac file.
+Let's assume that you have a music album in one **.flac** file and you want to split it so that each song is a separate **.flac** file.
 The linux tool needed for this task is called [shntool](http://www.etree.org/shnutils/shntool/).

 In order to install it in Archlinux you need to give the following:

 	pacman -S shntool

-The command you need to give in order to get the separate files is:
+To get the separate files give:

 	shnsplit -f blabla.cue blabla.flac

 where blabla.flac is the album **.flac** and blabla.cue its .**cue** file.

-One year ago, I wrote about this tool on an audio forum I participate and I realized that there's people that is really concerned about the quality of the output files after the split.
-It's very easy to assume that I was the only Linux user so I had to find a way to prove that most of the well known splitting tools (including shntool) have the same results.
+One year ago, I wrote about this tool on an audio forum I participate and I realized that there's people really concerned about the quality of the output files after the split.
+It's very easy to assume that I was the only Linux user so I had to find a way to prove that most of the well known splitting tools (including **shntool**) have the same results.
 The methodology used was very easy:

 **1. I ripped an album twice using EAC: one as a big flac and one with separate flac files.**